-Subcommittee one (Certified Properties) convened to review specific elements of Short-Term Rental (STR) administration.
-Town Staff have been working on the program for a year and the general outline included a framework that would correct deficiencies of the current STR management program.
-However, there were a number of areas where the subcommittee reviewed best practices and appropriate responses based on their knowledge of the industry.
+The STR Advisory Committee subcommittee one (Certified Properties) convened to review specific elements of Short-Term Rental (STR) administration.
+Town Staff have been working on the program for a year and the general outline included a framework that would correct deficiencies of the current STR management program; however, there were a number of areas where the subcommittee reviewed best practices and appropriate responses based on their knowledge of the industry.
 These elements included upgraded safety inspection and requirements, tiered penalty structure, and fee schedule.
 These recommendations, along with an implementation plan defining the timing of the updates, are provided for review.